OpenMDAO/OpenMDAO-Framework/docs/quick-ref/documenting.rst

          intro.rst
 	 new_file.rst
-	 linux
-   	 windows
+	 accessing
    	 working
    	 testing
    	 guidelines
    	 distributions

-As mentioned previously, it is not necessary to include the ".rst" suffix when adding a file to the index, but it does no harm.
+It is not necessary to include the ``.rst`` suffix when adding a file to the index, but it does no harm.
+Save the file.

+* Be sure to use the ``bzr add`` command to add the file to the repository.
+Also, remember to commit your changes.

 .. index:: documentation; creating